 “You’re overly critical and don’t reflexively care for others’ needs.”

-I was reading the results of a workplace personality assessment, and these were key takeaways.
+I was reading the results of my personality assessment at work, and these were key takeaways.
 Upon reflection, they were quite accurate.

 I tried to think of practical steps toward change.
-My office layout was an immediate win.
-At the time, my standing workstation was set against the far wall of my office.
+My office layout was low hanging fruit.
+At that time, my standing workstation was set against the far wall of my office.
 Colleagues who stopped by with “got a minute?” would immediately see my back as I feverishly worked at my computer.
 This was shorthand for:

 “Go away, I’m busy.”